 - Wednesday: Bellevue / Eastside

 - Friday: Portland / Oregon

-With Keiretsu Forum as liaison and facilitator, the presenting company connects with Keiretsu members who indicated interest on their gold sheet and begins the 6-10 week due diligence process.
+With Keiretsu Forum as liaison and facilitator, the presenting company connects with Keiretsu members who indicated interest on their investment interest sheet and begins the 6–10-week due diligence process.

-At each Full Forum, we normally feature 1-3 update presentations from past presenting companies in addition to the the main four presenting companies.
+At each Full Forum, we normally feature 1-3 update presentations from past presenting companies in addition to the main four presenting companies.
 Past presenters pay an Update Presentation Fee to give a 3-minute or 7-minute update to the Full Forum.
-This includes a 2-page executive summary color insert in company information book and being listed on the Gold Sheet sign-up list (no Q&A session).
-Updates are available for our Denver, Boulder, Vancouver BC, Kirkland, Seattle, and Portland Chapters.
+This includes a 2-page executive summary color insert in company information book and being listed on the investment interest sign-up list (no Q&A session).